 - Explosions: fire and smoke look better slowed down

 - Cracking geodes in search of amethyst

-- Bullet-time effect: Something like this (but without the threat of blowing off my hand)
+- Bullet-time effect: Maybe involving fireworks (but I need figure how to do it without blowing off my hand)

 - Something that involves launching a GoPro with a huge slingshot

 - Spinning in a circle with my GoPro on a super-long selfie stick (10-12 feet long).

 - Blowing bubbles and popping them (soap and bubble gum)